 Computational Biophysics and Cell Mechanobiology

 I am a computational biophysicist, mechanobiologist, and engineer interested in exploring the interface between the cell and the extracellular matrix to improve health.
-Understanding the mechanics of the cell-matrix interface across nano and micro scales can inspire new therapeutics and biomaterials.
-I am an incoming Postdoctoral Research Fellow at the National Institutes of Health in the MATRICES Lab, advised by Dr. Manu Platt.
+I am a Postdoctoral Research Fellow at the National Institutes of Health in the MATRICES Lab, advised by Dr. Manu Platt.
 I completed my PhD in Mechanical Engineering at University of California, Berkeley in May 2024.